DW01/traktor-docs/engine/world.md

 # World System - Building Your Game Universe

 Imagine your game as a stage where actors perform.
-The **World System** is that stage—it's where everything in your game exists and interacts.
+The **World System** is that stage.
+It's where everything in your game exists and interacts.
 Whether it's the player character, enemies, power-ups, or environmental objects, they all live in the world.

 Traktor uses an **Entity-Component** architecture, which is a fancy way of saying "build complex things from simple, reusable pieces."
 Think of it like building with Lego: instead of having one giant, custom-molded block for each type of object, you have small,standard pieces that click together in different ways.